 Each week indicates the required homework assignment either on McGraw Hill Connect platform or on Canvas.
 This system provides hint and immediate feedback on answers submitted and allows for unlimited attempts.
-This activity is suggested to be completed every Friday.
-The assignments consist of 12% of the semester grade and has a submission deadline every Friday at 8 pm.
+The assignments consist of 12% of the semester grade and has a submission deadline every Tuesday at 8 pm.
+(Please note: Once the homework is submitted, you cannot work on it any longer.
+It will be submitted automatically at the due date and time.)